Photo by 愚木混株 cdd20

 Trust is lost when there’s a disconnect between.

 Here are just 2 very common examples, to explain the point.

 - Promising an expert service, yet charging average fees.
 Your prospective clients have been told since they were kids, that when something sounds too good to be true, it is too good to be true.
 So they don’t believe it.
 ‘High quality’ and ‘cheap fees’ are opposite ends of the spectrum.
 Putting them together creates massive doubt in what you’re saying.

-- Promising a professional service, yet having an amateur image.
+- Promising a professional service, yet having an amateur looking brand.
 It’s like a restaurant serving a delicious meal, but on a dirty plate!
-Low quality logos, DIY branding, poorly designed websites, amateur marketing copy etc, totally destroy trust.
-And it does so literally (not figuratively) in seconds.
+It totally destroy trust.
+And it does so literally in seconds.
 Once they’re gone, they’re gone.
-You lost the sale or client enquiry needlessly.
+You lost the sale or new client needlessly.
 And you won’t even know.

 If you notice anything that could cause a stranger to get a negative impression of your business, fix it.
-And fix it today.
-It’s that important!
+And fix it correctly.

 Those 3 examples of why people don’t buy from you are easy wins.
 They’re easy, because with the correct approach, they can easily and quickly be overcome, allowing you to blow the lid off your potential.

-What you mustn’t do, is carry on as you are and expect things to ‘just improve’.
+What you can’t do, is carry on as you are in 2024 and expect things to magically improve.
 You’d think that goes without saying, right?
-Yet time and again, we see small businesses that still face ongoing struggles, years and years after they started.
+Yet time and again, we see small businesses that still face ongoing struggles, for years and years.

 Here’s just one example, from an email I received.